asardaes/dtwclust/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-* There were no ERRORs, WARNINGs or NOTEs
+* There were no ERRORs or WARNINGs
+* There was a NOTE regarding spelling.
+TADPole is the name of an algorithm, and it is written as such.
 * The testthat package has its own definition of 'proc_time' class, which results in several messages being displayed when the tests are run.
 This only happens during tests.